shahedsalehi/obsedian-editor-width-adjuster/README.md

-# Editor Width Adjuster Plugin
+# Obsedian Editor Width Adjuster Plugin

 ## Overview
 The **Editor Width Adjust** plugin allows you to easily adjust the editor width in Obsidian with a slider.
 Customize the minimum and maximum editor widths, and adjust the width dynamically with a `Ctrl + Scroll` feature.